 Absence for reasons other than those defined above shall be considered as unexcused.
-Any student seventeen (17) years of age or older who has not registered within five (5) school days of the beginning of a new school term will be denied admission unless extenuating circumstances are approved by the Superintendent or his/her designee, unless the student qualifies for services under applicable state and federal law.
+Any student seventeen (17) years of age or older who has not registered within five (5) school days of the beginning of a new school term/semester will be denied admission unless extenuating circumstances are approved by the Superintendent or his/her designee, unless the student qualifies for services under applicable state and federal law.
 In such instances, any student seventeen (17) years of age or older may be enrolled and is eligible for educational services until age of twenty-one (21).

 Students who are away from school because of participation in official school sponsored activities shall be marked present and allowed to make up missed work.
-Students who are absent from school for an excused or unexcused reason shall NOT be allowed to participate in any school extracurricular or co-curricular activities that day (athletic contest, cheerleading, band, scholars' bowl, beauty walk, prom, etc.) unless that absence is approved in advance by the school Principal.
+Students who are absent from school for an excused or unexcused reason shall not be allowed to participate in any school extracurricular or co-curricular activities that day (athletic contests, cheerleading, band, scholars' bowl, beauty walk, prom, etc.) unless that absence is approved in advance by the school Principal.